Nicholas Marcus Thompson: Addresses at the United Nations

+On February 29, 2024, the Global Alliance of National Human Rights Institutions (GANHRI) received a formal complaint submitted by the Black Class Action Secretariat (BCAS), led by Nicholas Marcus Thompson, on behalf of a coalition of Canadian civil society organizations.
+The complaint alleged that the Canadian Human Rights Commission (CHRC) engaged in discriminatory practices against Black and racialized employees.
+It referenced findings by the Senate of Canada’s Human Rights Committee and the Treasury Board of Canada Secretariat, both of which identified systemic racial discrimination within the CHRC.

+In its 2024 quarterly report, the Subcommittee on Accreditation (SCA) of GANHRI noted:

+“The SCA is of the view that third-party submissions and publicly available information raise concerns about the continued compliance of the CHRC with the Paris Principles, including its ability to conduct its mandate in an efficient manner and its perceived credibility in tackling systemic human rights violations.”

+Consequently, the SCA initiated a Special Review under Article 16.2 of the GANHRI Statute to assess the CHRC’s ongoing compliance with the Paris Principles.

+This marks the first time the CHRC has been subjected to a Special Review since its accreditation as Canada’s national human rights institution.

 Black Class Action

 Thompson tried to address anti-Black discrimination at the Canada Revenue Agency, the country's tax authority.
 He made representation on behalf of Black workers to the Commissioner of the Canada Revenue Agency, the Minister of National Revenue, the Clerk of the Privy Council and the Prime Minister Justin Trudeau, to no avail.

 He then mobilized Black workers from across the country, including workers from the Canadian Human Rights Commission, the Royal Canadian Mounted Police, the Department of National Defense and Public Prosecutions Canada to file a class action lawsuit.

 On December 2, 2020, the landmark case Nicholas Marcus Thompson et al V. Her Majesty was filed, naming the entire federal public service as defendants.
 Thompson said that Canada’s public service must reflect the people that it serves.

 The proposed class-action lawsuit was filed on behalf of Black federal public service employees who faced systemic discrimination related to hiring and promotions since 1970.
 That was the year that Canada ratified the United Nations International Convention on the Elimination of All Forms of Racial Discrimination.

 Around 30,000 Black civil servants have allegedly been deprived of opportunities and benefits afforded to others based on their race since the 1970s.

 The claim states that the Employment Equity Act sought to prevent discrimination but in reality, there has allegedly been a de facto practice of Black employee exclusion throughout the public service because of the permeation of systemic discrimination through Canada’s institutional structure..